oracle/dotnet-db-samples/session-demos/2019/oow/get-started/README.md

 Run this application from console project using .NET Core 2.1 or higher.
 The application logs into the HR schema.
 Prior to running this app:

+1) Add ODP.NET Core from the NuGet Gallery.
-1) Enter the HR password.
+2) Enter the HR password.
-2) Enter the database net service name, Easy Connect (Plus), or equivalent connection information.
+3) Enter the database net service name, Easy Connect (Plus), or equivalent connection information